 The “socket” portion is the dish-like part of the scapula (shoulder blade) forming the glenoid cavity or fossa.
-Do keep in mind that the ball-and-socket component of the shoulder joint is not as deep-seated as the ball-and-socket joint of the hip.
-In fact, as mentioned earlier, the cavity portion is more like a dish rather than a socket.
+The ball-and-socket component of the shoulder joint is not as deep-seated as the ball-and-socket joint of the hip.
+As mentioned earlier, the cavity portion is more like a dish rather than a socket.

-It is this dish-and-ball-like joint that allows us to move our arms freely in almost all directions.
-However, with great flexibility and due to a disproportion in the size of the “ball” to the “socket,” the shoulder joint is said so be the unstable joint of the human body.
+As mentioned, the primary shoulder joint is a dish-and-ball-like joint that allows us to move our arms freely in almost all directions.
+However, with great flexibility and the disproportion in the size of the “ball” to the “socket,” the shoulder joint is said to be the unstable joint of the human body.

 This muscle lies inferior to the supraspinatus muscle as it originates from the infraspinatus fossa and inserts into the medial facet of the humeral greater tuberosity.
 The function of this muscle is to facilitate the external rotation of the shoulder.

-Should You Opt for Rotator Cuff Surgery?
+Should You Opt For Shoulder Surgery For Your Rotator Cuff Injury?